Last Updated: June 5, 2026

 Figure 4.22 Holiday exception in the project calendar.

 Next, hover over the icons in the indicator column for Task 2 to read the indicators.
 The first indicator tells you that the 7 Day Calendar is assigned to that task.
 Often, an Indicator reads what is there.
 For instance, go to the Organizer, select this calendar, and rename this calendar to 7 Day Calendar (8-5).
-You will work with custom elements like calendars and use the Organizer to manage these elements in a later application.
+You will work with custom elements like calendars and use the Organizer to manage these elements in a later exercise.

 Figure 4.23 Indicators in Microsoft Project.